 Tonankai - 1944 AD

-1,223 people were killed by the wave caused by an 8.0 earthquake on December 7, 1944, about 20 km from the Shima Peninsula.
+1,223 people were killed by the wave caused by an 8.0 magnitude earthquake on December 7, 1944, about 20 km from the Shima Peninsula.

 Nankaidō - 1946 AD

-The Nankai earthquake on December 21, 1946 had a magnitude of 8.4 at 04:19 (local time).
-It caused a wave that took 1,451 houses and resulted in 1,500 deaths.
+The Nankai earthquake on December 21, 1946, had a magnitude of 8.4 at 04:19 local time.
+It caused a wave that swept away 1,451 houses and resulted in 1,500 deaths.

 Niigata - 1964 AD

-28 people died and entire buildings were destroyed by liquefaction.
+28 people died, and entire buildings were destroyed by liquefaction.
 The tsunami destroyed the port of Niigata.

 Okushiri, Hokkaido - 1993 AD